AI-for-RNA-Biology/CLIPseq-pipeline/README.md

 > [!NOTE]
 > * Single-dash arguments are for `nextflow`.
 Double-dash arguments are passed to the pipeline.
-> * `NXF_VER=24.10.8` is to use the same version as flow.bio.
+> * `NXF_VER=24.10.8` is to use the same version as by flow.bio.
 It's not critical, just a precaution to avoid unexpected errors.
 > * `NXF_SINGULARITY_HOME_MOUNT=true` is to deal with some tools like Matplotlib or Numba that write cache to HOME.
 Since Nextflow 23.10, the user's HOME is no longer mounted automatically.
 > * `NXF_SYNTAX_PARSER=v1`: Nextflow's newest syntax is more rigid, and some older code does not respect it yet.
-> * `--run_move_umi_to_header` should be explicitly set to avoid errors.
-It instructs `umitools`to move UMI from fastq reads to read header.
-In this case ensure you provide the UMI format to `umi_header_format`.
+> * `--run_move_umi_to_header` instructs `umitools`to move UMI from fastq reads to the read header.
+Use it if the UMI is in the 5' end of the fastq reads.
+In this case, ensure you provide the UMI format to `umi_header_format`.
+> * `umi_separator` is used to separate the UMI sequence in the read header.
+If you have processed FASTQ files, check the separator character.
-> * If something goes wrong, you can resume the pipeline with the option `-resume`: successfully completed jobs won't be repeated.
+> * If something goes wrong, you can resume the pipeline with the option `-resume`: completed jobs won't be repeated.
+> * A failed job will be automatically resubmitted by the pipeline with double the resources.
+If it fails again, the pipeline will stop with an error.
+This usually indicates a bug.
+Once it's fixed, re-run the pipeline with `-resume`.
-> * If you are executing the pipeline as a SLURM job, the sbatch resource requests (--cpus-per-task=2, --mem=8G) only apply to the Nextflow master controller process.
+> * If you are executing the pipeline as a SLURM job, the sbatch resource requests (eg. `--cpus-per-task=2`, `--mem=8G`) only apply to the Nextflow master controller process.
 Nextflow will automatically use SLURM commands (`srun`/`sbatch`) behind the scenes to launch individual pipeline tasks as separate, independent cluster jobs.

 ## Results
-Nextflow pipelines usually by default write to two folders: `work` and `results`.
+Nextflow pipelines write to two folders by default: `./work` and `./results`.

-`work` contains all the staged files and results from every job.
-It enables resuming the pipeline when something goes wrong, `results` is the main output location.
+`work` contains all the staged files and the outputs from every job.
+It also enables automatic resumption of the pipeline when something goes wrong.

+`results` is the main output location.
 > [!WARNING]
-> * The pipeline with populate `results` with symlinks to `work`.
+> * The pipeline will populate `results` with **symlinks** to `work`.
 Do not delete `work`.

 Results will be written to `./results/` folder, containing:
 * `00_genome` contains all reference files produced when the prepare_clipseq subworkflow is run.